jadounrahul/kartsnms/doc/Developing/os/Custom-Graphs.md

-First we define our graphs in `includes/definitions.inc.php` to share our work and contribute in the development of LibreNMS. :-) (or place in `config.php` if you don't plan to contribute)
+First we define our graphs in `includes/definitions.inc.php` to share our work and contribute in the development of KartsNMS. :-) (or place in `config.php` if you don't plan to contribute)

 ```php